sidd-viswanathan/analyses/README.md

-# interesting-analyses
+# statistical-analyses

+## Undergraduate honors thesis

+Presents a matching-based methodology for estimating causal effects on generating mechanisms of entire network structures.
+The method is suitable for studies assessing the impact of interventions on interactions within a networks.

-High-dimensional analyses
+## High-dimensional analyses

-Time series analyses
+## Time series analyses

-Exploratory analyses
+## Exploratory analyses